niels-s/distribution/docs/configuration.md

         filesystem:
             rootdirectory: /var/lib/registry
     http:
-        addr: localhost:5000
+        addr: :5000
         secret: asecretforlocaldevelopment
         debug:
-            addr: localhost:5001
+            addr: :5001

-The above configures the registry instance to run on port `5000`, binding to `localhost`, with the `debug` server enabled.
+The above configures the registry instance to run on port `5000`, binding to `0.0.0.0`, with the `debug` server enabled.
 Registry data storage is in the `/var/lib/registry` directory.
 Logging is in `debug` mode, which is the most verbose.